 Target Long-term Nominal

 Asset Class Allocation Real Rate of Return

-US Equity 18.75% 4.30%
+US Equity 18.75% 4.50%

-Non-US Equity 18.75% 4,80%
+Non-US Equity 18.75% 5.25%

 Private Equity 10.00% 6.65%

-Specialty Credit/High Yield 15.00% 2.60%
+Specialty Credit/High Yield 15.00% 3.90%

-Core Bonds 13.50% 1.35%
+Core Bonds 13.50% -0.25%

-Real Estate 5.00% 4.85%
+Real Estate 5.00% 5.30%

-Opportunistic 3.00% 2.97%
+Opportunistic 3.00% 2.25%

-Real Return 15.00% 4.10%
+Real Return 15.00% 3.95%

-Cash 1.00% 0.20%
+Cash 1.00% -0.75%

 Total 100%

 Discount Rate - The discount rate used to measure the total pension liability was 6.25 percent.
-The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 24-year amortization period of the unfunded actuarial accrued liability.
+The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining amortization period of the unfunded actuarial accrued liability.
+The projection of cash flows used to determine the discount rate of 6.25% assumes that the funds receive the required employer contributions each future year.
+Senate Bill 249 passed during the 2020 legislative session changed the funding period for the amortization of the unfunded liability to 30 years as of June 30, 2019.
+Gains and losses incurring in future years will be amortized over separate 20-year amortization bases.
+This change does not impact the calculation of the total pension liability and only impacts the calculation of the contribution rates that would be payable starting July 1, 2020.
+There were no other material plan provision changes.
 The actuarial determined contribution rates are determined on an annual basis.
-The discount rate does not use a municipal bond rate.
+The discount rate determination does not use a municipal bond rate.